mrshmllow/wire/doc/guides/flakes.md

 ---
 comment: true
 title: Flakes
-description: Learn how to output a hive from a flake.
+description: How to output a hive from a flake.
 ---

 # {{ $frontmatter.title }}